 As you read, make lots and lots of notes about the experience.
 Anything that jumps to mind, about the book, about the process of writing it, about your feelings as you read it through.
 F-R-E-E-write these notes to yourself, working lightly and quickly, not thinking too much.
 The aim is to write fast enough to get beyond our censoring, conscious minds to access subconscious levels.

-Here we begin the work that will continue in the editing stage, of making each paragraph, each sentence, each word matter, but here it’s about ensuring we have everything that makes it contribute to, deepen, elaborate or expand the central conflict or complication in hand.
+Here we begin the work that will continue in the editing stage, of making each paragraph, each sentence, each word matter, but here it’s about ensuring we have everything in the draft that is needed and that we have the pace and balance right.

 As you go through this process, be particularly aware of your judging editing mind — you will be in need of his skills shortly.
 But politely ask him to wait his turn.
 Judging closes down, what we’re looking for here is the opposite.